julien-sobczak/the-notewriter/website/docs/developers/principles.md

 _The NoteWriter_ is not a general tool.
 It focus on developers working with Git and hosting their repositories on a platform like GitHub (= most of developers).
 The goal is to have a codebase where the core logic represents the majority of the lines of code.

+## Minimal Existing Features

+_The NoteWriter_ was not created to replace other tools but to experiment with a new approach to note-taking.
+The goal is not to have a long list of features but to implement the main ones in a new way.